 4. Remove spider webs frequently

 When you wake up to grass covered in spider webs, especially when there’s dew on your lawn, it’s time to clean up.
-The trick is slow but works in controlling spiders in your lawn.
+The trick is slow but works in controlling spiders on your lawn.

 Here are three ways of removing spider webs that work best for me:

-• Use a sprinkler at high pressure to destroy and remove spider webs on your lawn as you water the grass.
+- Use a sprinkler at high pressure to destroy and remove spider webs on your lawn as you water the grass.

-• You can also use a vacuum or leaf blower to get rid of spider webs on your lawn.
+- You can also use a vacuum or leaf blower to get rid of spider webs on your lawn.
 It works.

 5. Clean up your yard